YourGameSpace/docs/index.md

 # Welcome to our Docs!

-This is the official documentation for all TUBEOF projects and products.
+We are happy to welcome you here!
+Here you will find the documentation of all products and projects of TUBEOF summarized in short but very informative articles.

 ## Frequently read posts